elibroftw/blog.elijahlopez.ca/content/posts/university/bu-449-fixed-income-analysis.md

   - capital injection
   - call option more costly to bond-holders than refundable option

-### Make Whole Callable
+### Callable Make Whole Provision

-Special callable bond because it can be exercised at any time, call price is based on the treasury yield at the time the call occurs, the make whole price can go above par value unlike callable which has a ceiling.
-The make whole provision means that
+Special callable bond because it can be exercised at any time, call price is based on the treasury yield at the time the call occurs.
+The make whole price can go above par value unlike callable which has a ceiling.

 ### Make-whole versus Fixed Call

-### Embeded Bond Options
+### Embedded Bond Options

 - Favourable to issuers
   - accelerated sinking fund provision:
-    - sets a reserve aside to start retiring the debt (further than callable)
+    - sets a reserve aside to retire parts of the debt (further than callable)
   - cap on a floater: max amount of variable rate to pay
   - callable option
+    - the entire bond is called back, not just a part of it
   - prepayment option
   - **higher yields and lower prices**
 - Favourable to investors
-  - puttable option: investor can force the issuer to make the investor whole
+  - put-table option: investor can force the issuer to make the investor whole
   - extendible option: maturity date can be extended
   - conversion option: converted to equity
   - floor on a floater: variable rate but with a guaranteed yield